a-sit-plus/wallet-issuing-backend/README.md

 ### Database

-Configuration to use a in-memory H2 database for deployments in debug environments:
+Configuration to use ar in-memory H2 database for deployments in debug environments:

 ```yaml
 spring: